Combinatorial and Topological Aspects of Path Posets, and Multipath Cohomology: Basic Notions

-\begin{example} Consider the coherently oriented linear graph $\tI_n$ with $n$ edges, illustrated in Figure~\ref{fig:nstep}.
-In this case, all the spanning sub-graphs are also multipaths, that is $P(\tI_n) = SSG(\tI_n)$.
-In particular, it follows that $(P(\tI_n), < )$ is isomorphic to the Boolean poset~$\mathbb{B}(n)$.
+\begin{example} Consider the coherently oriented linear graph $\tI_n$ with $n$ edges -- Figure~\ref{fig:nstep}.
+Then, $(P(\tI_n), < )$ is isomorphic to the Boolean poset~$\mathbb{B}(n)$.
+Let $\tP_n$ be the coherently oriented polygonal graph with $n+1$ edges -- Figure~\ref{fig:poly}.
+Then, $(P(\tP_n) ,<)$, is isomorphic to the Boolean poset~$\mathbb{B}(n)$ minus its maximum.

 \end{example}